Skip to main content

 }

-After saving, restart Claude Code to load Skillsmith.
+After updating your settings, restart your MCP client to load Skillsmith.

 3 Discover Skills for Your Project

-Navigate to your project directory and start Claude Code:
+Navigate to your project directory and start your MCP client:

 cd /path/to/your/project